Warren Beson

 Warren Lawson Beson (November 16, 1923 – October 25, 1959) was an American football player and coach.
 He played college football at the University of Minnesota in 1942 and from 1945 to 1948.
 He also played professional football in 1949 for the Baltimore Colts.
 He later worked as a high school football and baseball coach.
 From 1956 until his death in 1959, he was the head football coach and athletic director at Carleton College.

 Early years

 Beson was born in Minneapolis in 1923.
 He attended West High School in that city, where he was an all-city football player in 1941.

 Beson enrolled at the University of Minnesota in the fall of 1942 and played on the school's freshman football team.
-He enlisted in the military in March 1943 and served for three years, reaching the rank of corporal.
+He enlisted in the United States Army in March 1943 and served for three years, reaching the rank of corporal.
 He was discharged in February 1946.

 Football player

 Beson played guard and center on Bernie Bierman's Minnesota teams in 1947 and 1948 and was the captain of the 1948 team.
 He earned a reputation as an "iron man" due to the extensive minutes per game that he played on both offense and defense.
 The Gophers offensive line of those years has been called one of the great lines in the history of college football.

 In January 1949, Beson signed to play professional football for the Baltimore Colts of the All-America Football Conference.
 He appeared in three games for the 1949 Colts, none as a starter.
 He was released by the Colts on September 29, 1949.